BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 I took this project as a bonus opportunity to sit down and get truly familiar with [Github](https://github.com/).
 I completed some much overdue learning lab courses and capped it off with their [Github Pages](https://lab.github.com/githubtraining/github-pages) course which includes a tutorial on Jekyll.
 Although I'm hosting this site via Netlify, I'm still using Github to provide version control and CI.
 [Github Desktop](https://desktop.github.com/) made committing the entire project to a private repo easy, plus enforces version control locally so that my tinkering self doesn't hose the entire project.

+#### GoatCounter

+GoatCounter is a free for personal use analytics solution, easily implemented by just dropping a script tag in the_includes/my-head.html file, and privacy friendly to boot.
+Users can block GoatCounter by just adding gc.zgo.at to their firewall or adblocker blocklist.
+I get some basic site analytics, and head off a raft of privacy policy headaches.

 #### Netlify

 [Netlify](https://www.netlify.com/) provides the hosting and SSL, and integrates with Github so I can publish the site from a private repo.
-Also provides analytics.

 #### Google Domains